Ukraine v. Russian Federation (2022): Court's reasoning

-The court first determined that it had jurisdiction to order provisional relief "pursuant to Article IX of the Genocide Convention", which empowers the ICJ to resolve disputes over the interpretation, application, or fulfillment of the Convention.
+The court first determined that it had jurisdiction to order provisional relief "pursuant to Article IX of the Genocide Convention", which empowers the ICJ to resolve disputes over the interpretation, application, or fulfillment of the convention.
 The court explained that Article IX applied because Russia and Ukraine had a dispute over whether genocide is occurring in Donetsk and Luhansk.

 The court then found that Ukraine had "a plausible right not to be subjected to military operations by the Russian Federation for the purpose of preventing and punishing an alleged genocide" in its territory.
 One reason for this finding was that there was no evidence before the court substantiating Russia's allegations of genocide.
-The court also found it "doubtful" that the Convention, in light of its object and purpose, authorizes a contracting party's unilateral use of force in the territory of another state for the purpose of preventing or punishing an alleged genocide.
+The court also found it "doubtful" that the convention, in light of its object and purpose, authorizes a contracting party's unilateral use of force in the territory of another state for the purpose of preventing or punishing an alleged genocide.

 The court then determined that there was a plausible link between Ukraine's asserted rights under the Genocide Convention and the main provisional relief it sought—the suspension of Russia's military operations—although it found that such a link was lacking for two other forms of relief requested by Ukraine.
-The two rights asserted by Ukraine were the right "not to be subject to a false claim of genocide" and the right to "not to be subjected to another State's military operations on its territory based on [an abuse] of the Genocide Convention".
+The two rights asserted by Ukraine were the right "not to be subject to a false claim of genocide" and the right "not to be subjected to another State's military operations on its territory based on [an abuse] of the Genocide Convention".

 Finally, the court ruled that there is a real and imminent risk that irreparable prejudice will be caused to Ukraine's rights and the situation in Ukraine was sufficiently urgent to warrant provisional relief.
 On this issue, the court found that "the civilian population affected by the present conflict is extremely vulnerable.
 The 'special military operation' being conducted by the Russian Federation has resulted in numerous civilian deaths and injuries.
 It has also caused significant material damage, including the destruction of buildings and infrastructure.
 Attacks are ongoing and are creating increasingly difficult living conditions for the civilian population.
 Many persons have no access to the most basic foodstuffs, potable water, electricity, essential medicines or heating.
 A very large number of people are attempting to flee from the most affected cities under extremely insecure conditions."